evhub/coconut/DOCS.md

 - `then`
 - `λ` (a [Unicode alternative](#unicode-alternatives) for `lambda`)

-While Coconut can usually disambiguate these two use cases, special syntax is available for disambiguating these two use cases.
+While Coconut can usually disambiguate these two use cases, special syntax is available for disambiguating them if necessary.
+Note that, if what you're writing can be interpreted as valid Python 3, Coconut will always prefer that interpretation by default.

 To specify that you want a _variable_, prefix the name with a backslash as in `\data`, and to specify that you want a _keyword_, prefix the name with a colon as in `:match`.
-Note that, if what you're writing can be interpreted as valid Python 3, Coconut will always prefer that interpretation by default.

 In addition to helping with cases where the two uses conflict, such disambiguation syntax can also be helpful for letting syntax highlighters know what you're doing.